chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

 *praeses* increased sharply and never returned to the pre-war levels.
 Figure 2 suggests that the majority of dissertations were supervised by *praesides* in their late twenties, thirties, and forties.
-Very young *praesides* were not usually professors, but scholars who recently earned their doctorate and were allowed exceptionally to preside over a disputation to further their careers.[^28] From the age of 45 and upward, the number of *praesides* decreased steadily, although some
+Very young *praesides* were not usually professors, but scholars who had recently earned their doctorate and were allowed exceptionally to preside over a disputation to further their careers.[^28] From the age of 45 and upward, the number of *praesides* decreased steadily, although some